edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 VVP solves these problems by applying two crucial innovations:

+## Evidence format
-* It uses an evidence format called Authentic Chained Data Container (ACDC) -- {{TOIP-ACDC}}.
-The chaining feature in ACDCs is safer, more powerful, and easier to maintain than the one in X509 certificates ({{RFC5280}}).
+It uses an evidence format called Authentic Chained Data Container (ACDC) -- {{TOIP-ACDC}}.
+The chaining feature in ACDCs is safer, more powerful, and easier to maintain than the one in X509 certificates {{RFC5280}}.
 It is also capable of modeling nuanced delegated relationships such as the one between Organization X and Call Center Y. This eliminates the gap between accountable party and caller, while maintaining perfect transparency.
 Y can sign a call on behalf of X, using a number allocated to X, and using X's brand, without impersonating X, and they can prove to any OSP or any other party, in any jurisdiction, that they have the right to do so.
 The evidence that Y cites can be built and maintained by X and Y and does not need to be published in a central registry.
 Further, when such evidence is filtered through suballocations or crosses jurisdictional boundaries, it can be reused, or linked and transformed, without altering its robustness or efficiency.
-ACDCs verify data back to a root through arbitrarily long and complex chains of issuers, whereas formats like W3C Verifiable Credentials ({{W3C.REC-vc-data-model-20220303}}) and SD-JWTs ({{I-D.ietf-oauth-selective-disclosure-jwt}}) require direct trust in the proximate issuer.
+ACDCs verify data back to a root through arbitrarily long and complex chains of issuers, whereas formats like W3C Verifiable Credentials {{W3C.REC-vc-data-model-20220303}} and SD-JWTs {{I-D.ietf-oauth-selective-disclosure-jwt}} require direct trust in the proximate issuer.
 This means ACDCs are lossless in delegation, not lossy, and flexible, not fragile.
 The result is that no third party has to guess who's accountable; the accountable party is transparently and provably accountable, period.
 Notwithstanding this transparency, ACDCs support a form of pseudonymity and graduated disclosure that satisfies vital privacy and data processing constraints.

+## Vetting refinements
-* Although VVP can work inside governance frameworks such as SHAKEN {{ATIS-1000074}}, it dramatically upgrades at least one key ingredient: the foundational vetting mechanism.
-The ACDC format used by VVP is also the format used by the Verifiable Legal Entity Identifier (vLEI) standardized in {{ISO-17442-3}}. vLEIs use a KYC approach established by the Regulatory Oversight Committee of the G20, based on the LEI ({{ISO-17442-1}}) that's globally required in cross-border banking.
+Although VVP can work inside governance frameworks such as SHAKEN {{ATIS-1000074}}, it dramatically upgrades at least one key ingredient: the foundational vetting mechanism.
+The ACDC format used by VVP is also the format used by the Verifiable Legal Entity Identifier (vLEI) standardized in {{ISO-17442-3}}. vLEIs use a KYC approach established by the Regulatory Oversight Committee of the G20, based on the LEI {{ISO-17442-1}} that's globally required in cross-border banking.
 This means the basis of vLEI trust is already adopted, and it is not limited to any particular jurisdiction or to telecom.
 VVP offers two-way, easy bridges between identity in phone calls and identity in financial, legal, technical, logistic, regulatory, web, email, and social media contexts.

 # Conventions and Definitions